 Problem 4: Your child is too attached to your domestic helper

 Children can easily get attached to those individuals they spend a lot of time with and are comfortable with.
 While it is a good thing for your child to bond with your domestic helper, as a parent, it might be difficult to accept that your little one is connecting with someone else.
 Feeling hurt, ignored or even jealous are legitimate feelings.
-Sometimes, you might even be under the impression that your child just prefers your helper.
+Sometimes, you might even be under the impression that your child just prefers your domestic helper.
 While this certainly isn’t true, the whole situation might create tensions.

 - Try to spend as much time as possible with your child by allocating ‘private time’ moments to share with them.
 Ensure that you are the one spending time with them when you are home.
-You might want to discuss this with your helper and agree that when you are around, you will be the one taking care of the feedings, changing and bathing them, tucking them into bed and playing with them.
+You might want to discuss this with your domestic helper and agree that when you are around, you will be the one taking care of the feeding, changing and bathing them, tucking them into bed and playing with them.

 - Do not hesitate to share your concerns with your domestic helper.
-No matter how painful it might be, being mad at your helper won’t do any good – after all, it means that she is taking good care of your child.
+No matter how painful it might be, being mad at your domestic helper won’t do any good – after all, it means that she is taking good care of your child.
 Instead, bring up the topic and tell her how it makes you feel and discuss the solutions you could find together to overcome the situation.
 She may be a mother too and surely won’t have any trouble putting herself in your shoes.